Pololac/snake-game/README.md

 ## Modules

 ### Config, utils, sound design
+#### Config

-In the refactoring process and for creating the modules, at first we have created a module `config.js` for our constants providing the values of :
+As part of the refactoring process and the creation of modules, we first created a `config.js` module to hold our constants, providing values for :

-- grid size
+- Grid size
-- radius for the snake element
+- Corner radius of the snake’s square element.
-- position and state for the snake at start
+- Position and state for the snake at start
-- the default speed of the game
+- Default speed of the game

 ```js
 // Sizes of the Grid cells and the Grid